 On March 22, 1985, the FMPA Board approved the agreements associated with the Tri-City Project, and FMPA purchased from OUC an additional 5.3012 percent undivided ownership interest in Stanton Unit No. 1.
-Three FMPA Members are participants in the Tri-City Project with the following entitlements as shown in Table 1-3.
+Three FMPA Members are participants in the Tri-City Project with the following entitlements to FMPA's undivided interest as shown in Table 1-3.